Freundel Stuart

-Freundel Jerome Stuart, OR, PC, SC (born 27 April 1951) is a Barbadian politician who served as Prime Minister of Barbados and the leader of the Democratic Labour Party (DLP) from 23 October 2010 to 21 February 2013; and from 21 February 2013 to 25 May 2018.

-He succeeded David Thompson, who had died in office on 23 October 2010 from pancreatic cancer.
+Freundel Jerome Stuart, OR, PC, SC (born 27 April 1951) is a Barbadian politician who served as Prime Minister of Barbados and the leader of the Democratic Labour Party (DLP) from 2010 to 2018.
+He succeeded David Thompson, who died in office from pancreatic cancer.

-Biography

 Personal life and education

 Stuart was born in Saint Philip, Barbados.
 He is the father of one daughter.

 An alumnus of the Christ Church Foundation School, Stuart is a graduate of the University of the West Indies at Cave Hill and holds degrees in Political Science and Law.
 He is a lawyer and his practice encompasses criminal and corporate law.

 In 1974, Stuart officially joined the Ministry of Education and became a Teacher in Princess margaret secondary (PMS).

 He has supported several community organisations and sponsors the Dayrells United Achievers Community Club and the Notre Dame Sports Club.

 Political career

 Stuart entered the Democratic Labour Party (DLP) in 1970 and served in the Senate of Barbados until 1994.
 He entered elective politics in 1994 and became a Member of parliament for St. Philip South until he was defeated by Barbados Labour Party representative Anthony Wood in the 1999 Barbadian general election.
 In 2003, Stuart switched Constituencies to St. Michael South but remained as a member of the Democratic Labour Party, he was defeated by Minister for Tourism and Transport Noel Lynch in the 2003 Barbadian general election.
 He contested in St. Michael South again in the 2008 Barbadian general election and defeated Noel Lynch this time.
 He represented the St. Michael South constituency.

 Stuart was elected as 1st vice-president of the DLP and Deputy Leader of the Opposition in 1995.
 He served in that position until 2004.

 Stuart was also appointed in 1995 as shadow deputy prime minister, shadow attorney general and shadow interior minister to serve in the Shadow Cabinet of David Thompson.
 He held those three positions until 20 January 2008.

 In 2004, Stuart was elected as the leader and president of the DLP in a leadership election.
 Stuart narrowly defeated then DLP Leader Clyde Mascoll but remained as the Deputy Leader of the Opposition, while Thompson remained as Opposition Leader.

 After the Democratic Labour Party won the 2008 Barbadian general election, Stuart was appointed deputy prime minister, Attorney-General of Barbados and minister of home affairs by Prime Minister David Thompson to serve in his cabinet.
 Stuart served in those three positions until May 2010.